 Evaluation¶

-hotcoco supports three evaluation types: bounding box, segmentation, and keypoints.
-All three follow the same workflow.
+hotcoco supports four evaluation types: bounding box, segmentation, keypoints, and oriented bounding box (OBB).
+All four follow the same workflow.

 The three-step pipeline¶